MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/index.md

 Get started building apps for the Universal Windows Platform (UWP) on Xbox One.

 UWP on Xbox One supports developing both apps and games.
-You don't need to be an [ID@Xbox](http://www.xbox.com/Developers/id) developer to experiment, create, and test games or apps on Xbox, but you do need to enroll with [ID@Xbox](http://www.xbox.com/Developers/id) if you want to publish and sell a game on Xbox One or take advantage of Xbox Live on Windows 10.
-To join our community of independent developers and enthusiasts, register for [ID@Xbox](http://www.xbox.com/Developers/id).
+You don't need to be an [ID@Xbox](http://www.xbox.com/Developers/id) developer to experiment, create, and test games or apps on Xbox, but you do need to enroll with [ID@Xbox](http://www.xbox.com/Developers/id) or be part of the [Xbox Live Creators Program](https://developer.microsoft.com/games/xbox/xboxlive/creator) if you want to publish and sell a game on Xbox One or take advantage of Xbox Live on Windows 10.

 This section includes setup steps, a guide through the authentication process, information about installing the required versions of Visual Studio and Windows 10 tools, and the steps to build, run, and debug your first simple application.